 Students are expected to declare a major ﬁeld, or fields, of study by the end of their sophomore year.
 To assist students who arrive at Northland College undecided about their major ﬁeld of study, the College offers academic advising and career counseling to help those students identify an appropriate major to support their interests and goals.

-Students wishing to declare more than two majors must secure approval from the associate dean of academic affairs.
+Students wishing to declare more than two majors, minors, or concentrations must secure approval from the associate dean of academic affairs.

 Minors are optional except for elementary education or broad field education majors.
 Northland students may complete a minor, or minors, in regular or directed studies programs.

 Double Counting Courses in Majors & Minors

 Courses used to fulfill General Education curricula requirements may also be used to fulfill requirements for major or minor fields of study, but no course may be used more than once to fulfill requirements within a major or minor.

 Students may request a course substitution to fulfill a major or minor requirement identified in the College catalog when one or more of the following conditions apply: